 Application Fee: $20 + $5.60 transaction fee via the NIPR

 How long does it take to process a property and casualty insurance license application in Ohio?

-This process typically takes 7 to 10 business days.
+It will take up to seven to ten business days for you to become an insurance agent.
 You’ll receive an email once the ODI reviews your application.

 Can I get a temporary property and casualty insurance agent license in Ohio?